oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The JavaScript application in the browser can use the access token obtained in step I to directly make requests to the resource server (J).

-Editor's Note: A method of implementing this architecture is described by the {{tmi-bff}} draft, although it is currently an expired individual draft and has not been proposed for adoption to the OAuth Working Group.
+Note that an early draft ({{tmi-bff}}) already documented this concept, although the draft is is currently expired and has not been proposed for adoption to the OAuth Working Group.